 Noise, vibration and light

-impact.
-To manage vibration near residential properties, ballast matting will be under the tracks for the entire length of the project.
+To manage vibration near residential properties, ballast matting will be under the tracks near all current and future residential estates.
 The ballast matting sits under the rail formation and will be under both sets of tracks in and out of Butler Station to reduce vibration.